dvarshney1/SDFS/README.md

 ## Testing

-To create some randomly generated test files, you can run the following script.
+To create some randomly generated files, you can run the following script.
 ```bash
 ./create_test_files.sh
 ```